MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_WarningShownToConvertToTable:bool** - true indicates warning shown to the user to convert Excel data to table format

+#### Office.Word.Accessibility.LearningTools.ReadAloud.EventName.ReadAloudGetDataFromCache

+The event is triggered when user listens to a paragraph that has already been prefetched and Read Aloud will be playing the cached paragraph now instead of making a request to EDU service to get the neural voice.
+The data helps track how many of users are using previously-fetched paragraphs thereby giving usage ideas along with the solidifying our calculation for Read Aloud play minutes since the paragraphs which are read from cache are currently not getting tracked.
+Data is used to track the usage of Read Aloud neural implementation via cached files, how many minutes are being generated.

+The following fields are collected:

+- **Data_input_length** - Log the text length that is being read from cache

+- **Data_locale** - Log the locale that was passed with initial request

 #### Office.Word.FileNew.CreateNewFile

 This event indicates that a new document is created in Office Word and tracks success or failure of the operation.
 The event is used to monitor that new document creation is working as expected.
 It is also used to calculated monthly active users/devices and cloud reliability metrics.